Tejaswini-Vaidya-C/Machine_Learning_Projects/README.md

-In this projects we have taken different datasets and performed Linear regression, Logistic regression and k-means using programming languages Python and R programming.
+In this projects we have taken different datasets and performed Linear regression, Logistic regression and k-means using programming languages like Python and R programming.